Google at 10: More from my 1:1 interview with Marissa Mayer: Culture & Innovation (part 2)

 I think that what one of the most stunning things is how similarly motivated the early Googlers are to today's Googlers.
 The conversations that happen every night around the foosball table or in the snack kitchens, you hear the same kind of aspirational language: what could Google do, what would be possible, what's interesting in technology and how could we combine that with the infrastructure we're building?
 What would be a big and audacious goal in this area?
 Those same conversations happen every night.
 The people who come now are inspired by the same principles that we had early on.

-DAVID ECKOFF is President of Revolutionary Ventures, a privately held consulting company that helps businesses create new growth through innovation.
+DAVID ECKOFF is President of Revolutionary Ventures, a consulting company that helps businesses create new growth through innovation.
 Previously, he was Vice President, New Product Development & Innovation at Turner Broadcasting (CNN, TBS, TNT, Cartoon Network); Senior Director at RealNetworks; and Senior Vice President at Rivals.com.
-He is currently developing two Web 2.0/new media businesses.
+He is currently developing a new online business dedicated to aggregating the explosion of news and discussion on the web and filtering/organizing that content by niche topics of interest to passionate fans.

 Photo credit: Esthr